 Designed to promote the PowerBook, which Cruise uses in the spy flick, the marketing campaign comes at a particularly bad time.
 Attempting to climb back into the black after reporting its largest quarterly loss ever, Apple is in the middle of trying to perform its very own impossible mission.
 And that’s just the start of the problems.

-1996 was probably the nadir of Apple’s nasty ’90s.
+1996 stands as probably the nadir of Apple’s nasty ’90s.
 Just a couple of weeks before the Mission: Impossible campaign, Apple reported a quarterly loss of $740 million.
 The shocking scale of the loss — with more than half coming from $1 billion in unsold products — revealed a company in far worse shape than previously thought.

 As part of the expensive campaign, Apple launched a “Mission: Impossible — The Web Adventure” site, an early example of online movie advertising.
 (You can still see Apple’s Mission: Impossible site, although the game sadly no longer works.)

 Apple product placement in Mission: Impossible

 The deal also ensured that the PowerBook 5300c got screen time in the movie.
 Unfortunately, Apple and Paramount Pictures signed the deal so late that Cupertino got no input on the script’s tech elements.